Is there anything more terrifying than sharing the vulnerable pieces of yourself with someone new?

 Sure, I open up here... under a pen name... with very few links to my real, actual life and people I really, actually know.

-Tonight I had too much wine, and opened up to a new friend a waaaay more than stone cold sober Libby would even day dream of doing.
+Recently I had too much wine, and opened up to a new friend waaaay more than stone cold sober Libby would even day dream of doing.
 With a laser pointer, pretty highlighters, graphs, flashing neon signs, and one of those airport guys with the cones I showed this person so new in my life a few of the soft squishy bits I prefer to keep hidden.

 It didn't seem like much, they made the right sympathetic and supportive comments and will likely never think twice about it, but it is terrifying to me, and will cause my heart to randomly and unexpectedly race on and off for weeks to come.